john77eipe/SpringSecurityDrills/ReadMe.md

-## Part 4: Secure Web and HTTP(Ajax) endpoints with DB Authentication and Authorization with encryption; CSRF; Remember-Me Cookie
+## Part 4: Secure Web and HTTP(Ajax) endpoints with DB Authentication and Authorization with encryption; User Registration; CSRF; Remember-Me Cookie

 The same as above but with rest endpoints added.